-There were no audit or non-audit services provided to the Company for the fiscal year ended December 31, 2021 that were not approved by the Audit Committee.
+There were no audit or non-audit services provided to the Company for the fiscal year ended December 31, 2022 that were not approved by the Audit Committee.
+During the fiscal year ended December 31, 2022, none of the total hours expended on the Company's financial audit by Withum were provided by persons other than Withum's full-time permanent employees.